Mandy Potapenko, Director

 Erin Perkins, Safety & Justice Challenge Project Manager

 Erin Perkins serves as the Project Manager for the Milwaukee Community Justice Council, overseeing the MacArthur Safety & Justice Challenge grant for Milwaukee County.
 Previously, she was the Coordinator of the Milwaukee Commission on Domestic Violence and Sexual Assault, managing legislative advocacy, policy development, and community education in the areas of domestic violence and sexual assault for the City of Milwaukee.
 She also worked for Safe & Sound, a non-profit organization focused on reducing crime and addressing quality of life issues through neighborhood organizing, youth development, and law enforcement.
-A native of Milwaukee, Erin completed her undergraduate studies in Sociology, Legal Studies, and Criminal Justice at UW-Madison and is currently finishing her Master of Public Health degree at the University of Minnesota.
+A native of Milwaukee, Erin completed her undergraduate studies in Sociology, Legal Studies, and Criminal Justice at University of Wisconsin -Madison and is currently finishing her Master of Public Health degree at the University of Minnesota.